 - For Realtime Compute for Apache Flink in exclusive mode, all your purchased ECS instances are hosted in the VPC of your Realtime Compute for Apache Flink cluster.
 In this mode, you cannot log on to these ECS instances.
 If you want to log on to these ECS instances,submit a ticket.

 - When you create a cluster, you can apply for an elastic network interface (ENI) under your account to access all resources in the VPC to which the ENI belongs.

 - To access the Internet, you can bind a NAT gateway and an elastic IP address (EIP)

 to the ENI.
-For more information, see Associate an EIP with the a NAT gateway.
+For more information, see Associate EIPs with a NAT gateway.

 Note You are charged for the use of the ENI only when your Realtime Compute for Apache Flink cluster accesses the Internet.

 - To access services of other security groups in the VPC, you must configure inbound and outbound rules for the security group.